knodax-labs-demo/aws-data-and-ml-labs/README.md

-# AWS Data and ML Labs
+# AWS Data Engineering and ML Labs

 This repository provides a unified collection of **hands-on labs, datasets, and tutorial resources** for: